gospelin/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 # SQL Introduction

-## Information
+## Instructions

 * All files were executed on Ubuntu 20.04 LTS using **MySQL 8.0 (version 8.0.31)**
 * All files end with a new line.
-* All SQL queries startt with a comment describing the task
+* All SQL queries start with a comment describing the task
 * All SQL keywords are in uppercase

 ## Installation